ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/csv-tsv.md

 ## Other formats

-ClickHouse introduces support for many formats, both text and binary, to cover a wide variety of scenarios and platforms.
+ClickHouse introduces support for many formats, both text, and binary, to cover various scenarios and platforms.
 Explore more formats and ways to work with them in the following articles:

 - **CSV and TSV formats**
 - [Parquet, Avro, Arrow and ORC](parquet-arrow-avro-orc.md)